- Looking to get started in music production and need a new PC/laptop?

 What’s The Difference Between 32 Bit And 64 Bit Operating Systems?

-64 bit operating systems are the gold standard for most creative software applications in 2019.
+64 bit operating systems are the gold standard for most creative software applications.

 32 bit operating systems have become redundant as they are only able to run applications using a maximum of 4GB of RAM, which by today’s standards — is a no go.
 You could probably get by, but it won’t be a very satisfying experience, especially once you get more than a few soft synths or guitar modelers up and running.